-- 1.3 The primary aims of the Trees and Woodlands Strategy are to protect, enhance and increase the district's tree canopy cover, therefore there are clear benefits for
+- 1.3 The primary aims of the Trees and Woodlands Strategy are to protect, enhance and increase the district's tree canopy cover, therefore there are clear benefits for the environment.
+The planting of trees of any kind provides valuable ecosystem services such as climate change regulation, carbon sequestration, filtering of pollution and in some cases flood prevention.

-Completed by: Serena Brown, Sustainability and Climate Change Officer
+Completed by: Serena Brown, Sustainability and Climate Change Manager